 Eggs make a fun, healthy, and nutritious snack for your dog.
 Not only do they offer amino acids and fatty acids your dog's body, but they are also high in protein.
-Your dog should have protein in every bite he eats.
+Your dog should have protein in every bite they eat.
 Protein is essential to your dog’s diet.
-Eggs have been known to settle upset tummies in dogs, but they have also been known to cause upset tummies for dogs.
+Eggs have been known to settle upset tummies in dogs, but they have also been known to cause upset stomachs, too.
 So, the best way to approach giving your dog eggs is to start small with little treats and add to one meal a day over time and see how your dog's body reacts.

 Eggs are a food source packed with nutrition.
 One egg can provide amino acids, essential fatty acids, riboflavin, vitamin B12, biotin, iron, folate, vitamin A, selenium, and more.
 Offering protein to your dog is imperative, but an egg packs high contents of amino acids which are known to be the building blocks of protein.
-Though dogs should not be given eggs at every meal, for the occasional treat or supplemented in an occasional meal, eggs are an excellent source of nutrition.
+Though dogs should not be given them at every meal, for the occasional treat or supplemented in a meal now and then, they are an excellent source of nutrition.

 Veterinarians and dog owners alike may feel differently about giving eggs to dogs.
-Cooked or raw, the bottom line is they are a safe food to give to your dog.
-Eggs are an excellent source of nutrients your dog’s body requires, and they can also be a great tasting protein-packed treat for your dog.
+In cooked form, the bottom line is they are a safe food to give to your dog in moderation.
+They are an excellent source of nutrients your dog’s body requires, and they can also be a great tasting protein-packed treat for your dog.

-Just as people, every dog is different.
-Eggs may cause gas in some dogs and upset tummies for some dogs, but other dogs may reap the benefits of eggs and enjoy them.
-Next time you are offering your dog a treat, consider giving him a little bit of an egg and see how much he enjoys it.
+Just like people, every dog is different.
+Eggs may cause gas or upset tummies for some dogs, but other dogs will reap the benefits and love the taste.
+Next time you are offering your dog a treat, consider giving them a little bit of cooked egg and see how much they enjoy it.